mendix/docs/content/developerportal/company-app-roles/technical-contact.md

 title: "Technical Contact"
 category: "Company & App Roles"
 menu_order: 30
-description: "This page describes the role of a Mendix Technical Contact."
+description: "Describes the role of a Mendix Technical Contact."
 tags: ["Technical Contact","Settings","Developer Portal"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---